Easy-Pay-Solutions/Mobile-SDK-Android/README.md

 # EasyPay Android SDK

-EasyPay library offers access to the EasyPay API for seamless integration with Android applications.
+EasyPay library offers an access to the EasyPay API for a seamless integration with Android applications.

 [General Easy Pay Developer Documentation](https://easypaysoftware.com/en/home)